scikit-learn/enhancement_proposals/slep011/proposal.rst

-There are similar issues in meta-estimators, like `RFE` or `SequentialFeatureSelection`: these are iterative feature selection algorithms that will use either *exact* or *statistical* clones depending on the estimator's `random_state`, which leads to significantly different strategies.
+There are similar issues in meta-estimators, like `RFE` or `SequentialFeatureSelection`: these are iterative feature selection algorithms that will use either *exact* or *statistical* clones depending on the estimator's `random_state`, which leads to two significantly different strategies.
 Here again, **how they behave is only implicitly dictated by the estimator's** `random_state`.

 In addition, since the estimator's `random_state` type dictates the strategy, users are bound to one single strategy once the estimator has been created: